 Free tool box plans

 The first step of the project is to build the frame of the tool box.
 As you can easily notice in the plans we recommend you to use 1×12 lumber.
-Drill pilot holes through the side components before inserting the nails into the bottom of the tool box, to prevent wood from splitting.
+Drill pilot holes through the side components before inserting the 1 1/4″ nails/screws into the bottom of the tool box, to prevent wood from splitting.

 Top Tip: Add waterproof glue to the joints in order to secure the components tightly.
 Check if the corners are right-angled before continuing the woodworking project.

 The next step of the woodworking project is to attach the front and the back faces of the bottom shelf.
-As you can easily notice in the image, we recommend you to cut the components at the right size and to lock them into place with nails and waterproof glue.
+As you can easily notice in the image, we recommend you to cut the components at the right size and to lock them into place with 1 1/4″ nails/screws and waterproof glue.